 How do TV ratings work?

-TV ratings tell us the all important audiences numbers for all the programs on linear TV.
-Audience numbers are also available for Broadcaster Video on Demand (BVOD).
+TV ratings tell us the all important audiences numbers for all the programs on Total TV.

 How-Tos & Resources / How-to guides